Zequez/logseq-vault/pages/The Hidden Purpose Process.md

 - Procedure for distilling the three, four or five [[Shadow Principles]] of your [[Hidden Purpose]].
 - The process is horrendous.
 The term 'disillusionment' does not even come close to depicting what it feels like.
 - Best done under the guidance of a skilled [[Underworld Navigator]] with absolute [[Clarity]].
-- Once your Hidden Principles are distilled from the incidents and accidents of your life, it could take months or years to digest and integrate the
+- Once your Hidden Principles are distilled from the incidents and accidents of your life, it could take months or years to digest and integrate the experience into practical applications.
--
+- All that you have, after distilling your Hidden Purpose is a way to detect who is in charge -
 -
 - ---